-Firstly, what is CIBA?
+What is CIBA?

 CIBA is the brainchild of Work Group MODRNA, who had been defining a mechanism to make out-of-band authentication when there is no user agent, like a browser, available with the authentication process initiated via server-to-server communication.
 Ubisecure is well known in this Work Group, pronounced ‘modernah’, which stands for Mobile Operator Discovery, Registration & Authentication.
 It is a joint GSMA and OpenID Foundation effort, developing a profile of OpenID Connect for use by mobile network operators (MNOs).
 This provides identity services to Service Providers and for e-services consuming those identity services and identities.

-Ubisecure’s involvement with CIBA
+Ubisecure’s involvement with CIBA & OIDC

-CIBA integration with Ubisecure’s Identity Server
+CIBA integration with Ubisecure’s Identity Management software and services

-Benefits of CIBA integration for our customers
+Benefits of CIBA integration for CIAM customers

 From this perspective, Ubisecure partners and customers are also better prepared for using new modern authenticators.
 Partners and customers will also be better able to manage their internal service operations and security audits, resulting in increased cost-efficiency.

-Implement CIBA as a Ubisecure customer
+Implement CIBA as a CIAM customer